tarun-choudhary/intro/index.md

 ### About friends:
-I have so many friends if i will count it ,it can be atleast 1500+,the reason behind it,is simple,i am extrovert and gentle.follow are the my best friend list:
+I have so many friends if i will count it ,it can be atleast 1500+,the reason behind it,is simple,i am extrovert and gentle.following are the my best friend list:
 * **Premchand**
 * _Krishna kanhaiya_
 * **Shubham**